Introduction to Aircraft Flight Operations

 Class schedule

-• Fall class: September to November, meet weekly on Monday afternoons.
+• Fall class: September to October, meet weekly on Mondays.

-• Spring class: March to May, meet weekly on Monday afternoons.
+• Spring class: March to May, meet weekly on Mondays.

 Meeting